jl94x4/ClearLogo-Updater/README.md

     ```
 5. Follow the interactive prompts:
     * The script will attempt to connect to your Plex server.
-    * It will list your TV Show libraries; enter the corresponding number.
-(Press Enter without typing a number to exit).
-    * Enter the name of the TV show you want to update.
-(Press Enter without typing a name to go back to library selection).
+    * Enter the name of the TV show or Movie you want to update.
-    * Optionally, enter the release year of the show to refine the search.
+    * Optionally, enter the release year of the show to refine the search. (significantly speeds up searching)
     * If a unique show is found, confirm it's the correct one (`y/n`).
 (Answering 'n' goes back to library selection).
     * Enter the full URL (starting with `http://` or `https://`) of the logo image you want to apply.
 (Press Enter without typing a URL to cancel the update for this specific show).
     * The script will attempt to upload the logo.